ASAE ForesightWorks Drivers of Change: Society and Politics

 Standards Under Pressure

 Standard setting will be marked by more conflict.
-Internationally, more countries are using standards to advance competitiveness or dominance via standards.
+Internationally, countries are using standards to advance competitiveness or dominance.
 Within countries, social issues are playing out in standards, making them more political in a polarized era.
 Associations will be participants in these conflicts—and also potential mediators.

 Transparent Organizational Ethics

 Organizations will face new kinds of scrutiny as drivers of transparency proliferate.
-Ubiquitous connectivity and information-capture, new sensing capabilities, and pervasive social media all enable hyper-transparency of organizations’ actions, necessitating actively managing reputation in a world increasingly motivated by demands for ethical organizational behavior.
+Ubiquitous connectivity and information-capture, new sensing capabilities, and pervasive social media all enable hyper-transparency of organizations’ actions, necessitating actively managing reputation in a world increasingly concerned about ethical behavior.